Deep Learning and AI

 Hybrid Filtering

-Hybrid filtering utilizes both collaborative and content-based filtering, utilizing the advantages of each other.
+Hybrid filtering utilizes both collaborative and content-based filtering, leveraging the advantages of each approach.

-Several studies comparing the performance of hybrid filtering systems with the collaborative and content systems alone have shown that hybrid systems have better accuracy.
+Several studies comparing the performance of hybrid filtering systems with collaborative and content-based systems alone have shown that hybrid systems have better accuracy.

 Combining both algorithms can remove multiple issues like the cold start problem and help gather data quickly.
-Many of our favorite sites like Google, Youtube, and Netflix utilize a hybrid filtering in their recommendation systems.
+Many of our favorite sites like Google, YouTube, and Netflix utilize hybrid filtering in their recommendation systems.

 Amazon